Inside: A Tutorial for a colourful on how to make a yarn wreath made from scraps.

 - Decorative clip-on bird

-1..
-First, wrap the yarn scraps around the polystyrene wreath ring.
-Start off by tying the yarn in a loop around the ring, then wrap it around.
+Step 1: First, wrap the yarn scraps around the polystyrene wreath ring.
+Start by tying the yarn in a loop around the ring, then wrap it around.
 Secure the end of the yarn by tucking it under the wrapped yarn loops.

-Add one color of yarn at a time.
+Add one colour of wool at a time.
 Carry on until the whole wreath is covered.
 I like to use yarn scraps of different lengths.
-This is so that I end up with a striped yarn wreath with stripes of color in different thicknesses.
+This is so that I end up with a striped yarn wreath with stripes of colour in different thicknesses.

 How To Make The Fabric Birdhouse

 I made a cute mini fabric birdhouse to decorate this wreath.
-I’ve made large fabric birdhouses to decorate the walls in my house before and these mini ones were made in exactly the same way but on a smaller scale.
+I’ve made large fabric birdhouses to decorate the walls in my house before, and these mini ones were made in the same way but on a smaller scale.

-I suggest you check out the original fabric birdhouse tutorial if you want more comprehensive instructions.
+Check out the original fabric birdhouse tutorial for more comprehensive instructions.

-2. Use the template above to cut out the cardboard pieces for the birdhouse.
-You should have 7 pieces in total.
+Step 2: Use the template above to cut out the cardboard pieces for the birdhouse.
+You should have seven pieces in total.
 Make a round hole in the front panel of the birdhouse.

-3. Glue wadding to the front, back, sides and roof of the birdhouse.
+Step 3: Glue wadding to the birdhouse’s front, back, sides, and roof.

-3. Next, allowing for a 1cm margin cut out a scrap of fabric for each piece of the template.
+Step 4: Next, allowing for a 1cm margin, cut out a scrap of fabric for each template piece.
 Wrap the fabric around the cardboard template.
 Glue it in place on the back of the cardboard.

-I used fabric in three different patterns.
-One for the front and back of the birdhouse, another for the roof.
+I used fabric in three different patterns—one for the front and back of the birdhouse and another for the roof.
 The third patterned fabric was for the sides, top and bottom.

-4. Next, use embroidery thread to stitch the birdhouse together.
+Step 5: Next, use embroidery thread to stitch the birdhouse together.
 Start by hand sewing the front of the birdhouse to the sides.
-Then stitch the back to the sides to form a box shape.
-Use a very simple hand stitch to join the pieces.
+Then stitch the back to the sides to form a simple box shape, hand stitch to join the pieces.

 Finishing off The Spring Wreath

-All is left is to add this cute fabric birdhouse to the DIY yarn wreath.
-The wreath is made from polystyrene, so it is very easy to attach the house by just using some long pins.
+All that is left is to add this cute fabric birdhouse to the handmade yarn wreath.
+The wreath is made from polystyrene, so attaching the house using some long pins is easy.
 Stick the pins into the back of the birdhouse through to the wreath ring.

-If you liked this colorful DIY yarn wreath, then you should check out my equally colorful felted acorn wreath.
+If you liked this simple tutorial on how to make a yarn wreath, then you should check out my equally colourful felted acorn wreath.

-I’ve used the polystyrene wreath ring before to make a map leaf wreath for fall.
+I’ve used the polystyrene wreath ring to make a map leaf wreath for fall.

 - Yarn scraps - Yarn in lots of spring colors.
 The more colors the more colorful the finished wreath